Treasure Island, Part I

-“Mister Fletcher has been shot, milord,” he said.
+“Mister Fletcher has been shot, your excellency,” he said.

 “What?”
 The Marquis’ head snapped up.
 Phillip had his complete attention, now.

-“He’s in the arcology trauma center, milord,” Phillip continued.
+“He’s in the arcology trauma center,” Phillip continued.
 “He was found alongside someone else, a transient, apparently, who had been murdered.”

 Weston felt his features pale.
 “What is Paul’s condition?”

-“Stable at last report, milord,” replied Phillip.
+“Stable at last report," replied Phillip.
 “It was a single firearm wound to his left forearm.
 The doctors said it isn’t life threatening.
 They also commented that someone had done a field cauterization to it.”

 Weston felt his brow knit.
 “Unusual,” he commented aloud, “that attackers have consciences these days.”

-“I concur,” said Phillip.
+“I concur, your excellency” said Phillip.
 “The captain of the watch says that he had to call the Autonomy’s Law Enforcement Bureau, since this is a homicide case.”